kimocoder/nethunter_kernel_modules_app/README.md

-# KoControl

-Simply .ko loader App for android
+# NetHunter Kernel Modules - Loader APK

+A simple kernel (.ko) loader app for Android

+Credits goes to @faust93 for providing us the source of the loader.